 "We are cooperating fully with all investigators on-site," Chevron spokeswoman Melissa Ritchie said in an email Monday.
 "We are committed to moving this investigation forward so that we can take appropriate action to try to prevent something like this from happening again and make things right with the community."

 Officials with the U.S. Chemical Safety Board did not respond to calls Monday.
-But Sawyer said there was no mystery as to where investigators would focus first in
+But Sawyer said there was no mystery as to where investigators would focus first in light of initial reports that the failure of an old 8-inch pipe triggered the fire.

 "You want to know how that pipe failed," Sawyer said.
 "And to get to the root cause of the incident, you will have to look at management systems in place to determine whether there were failures in other areas."